Last Updated on 24th September 2023 by peppe8o

-Today I want to show you how to create a flexible IoT solution, fully customizable, with open source Blynk platform and a Raspberry PI Zero W. The same procedure apply also to newer Raspberry PI computer boards.
+Today I want to show you how to create a flexible IoT solution, fully customizable, with the open source Blynk platform and a Raspberry PI 3 model A+.
+The same procedure apply also to newer Raspberry PI computer boards.

 What Is Blynk

-Blynk is an open source IoT platform, hardware agnostic, which enables user to create their own app layout and connect it to its own IoT hardware.
-It has a really awesome App interface (available both from Google Play and Apple AppStore) with widget based building system.
+Blynk is an open-source IoT platform, hardware agnostic, which enables users to create their own app layout and connect it to its own IoT hardware.
+It has a really awesome App interface (available both from Google Play and Apple AppStore) with a widget-based building system.
 You can create your own layout by simply dragging and dropping available widgets.

-It works with and accounting system based on Energy Point.
-The free version offers an account with 2000 Energy Point which you can spend by adding widgets in your project.
-Every time you remove a widget, its Energy Point will go back to your Enery Balance.
+It works with an accounting system based on Energy Point.
+The free version offers an account with 2000 Energy Points which you can spend by adding widgets to your project.
+Every time you remove a widget, its Energy Point will go back to your Energy Balance.

 What We Need